 Table 10 reports the results for both the insider purchases and sales, for the CAR measured over a 30-day post trade window.
-The results show that the coefficients on AbnETC2 are significantly positive and negative, respectively, implying that insider trade informativeness increases with the extent of firm level corruption.
-These results confirm our earlier finding of the importance of corruption in explaining the abnormal return associated with insider trades, and remains robust to the incorporation of the alternative corruption related proxies.
+The results show that the coefficients on AbnETC2 are significantly positive and negative, respectively, implying that insider trade informativeness increases with the

-5.2.
-AbnETC without statistical noise
+5.2 AbnETC without statistical noise

-Based on the previous analysis, our measure of firm level corruption, the excess or abnormal ETC spending, is measured by the residuals obtained from eq.
-(2) or (4).
+Based on the previous analysis, our measure of firm level corruption, the excess or abnormal ETC spending, is measured by the residuals obtained from equation (2) or (4).
 Both positive and negative residuals could be affected by statistical noise that is unrelated to corruption.
 Positive (negative) residuals might not indicate that firms are more (less) corrupt because of statistical noise in the estimation of abnormal ETC spending.
-In order to distinguish between pure statistical noise and firms' individual characteristics that may affect its abnormal spending and level of corruption, we decompose the residuals obtained in eq.
-(2) or (4) using stochastic frontier analysis (SFA).
+In order to distinguish between pure statistical noise and firms' individual characteristics that may affect its abnormal spending and level of corruption, we decompose the residuals obtained in equation (2) or (4) using stochastic frontier analysis (SFA).
 We follow the rationale of SFA, which is employed to analyse efficiency in production or cost functions.
-First proposed by Aigner et al. (1977) and Meeusen and van Den Broeck (1977), there is a substantial literature on stochastic frontier models since these pioneering studies.
+First proposed by Aigner Lovell and Schmidt (1977) and Meeusen van den Broeck (1977), there is a substantial literature on stochastic frontier models since these pioneering studies.
 For example, Schmidt and Sickles (1984) consider the following stochastic frontier model specification: